 “I was young; part of the reason I have so many tattoos.”

 I’ve come to know a few great boxers.
 All with interesting stories and background.
 Even past Olympic champions and pro-contenders, and at the gym where I taught cycling, there was one that always grabbed my attention.
 His name was Chris.
-At sixty years of age, he was not only lean, in condition and a man of great character; he walked with the humility of Job.
+At sixty years of age, he was not only lean, in condition, and a man of great character; he walked with the humility of Job.
 Now don’t get too hung up on Chris.
-We were very familiar to each other, and for that reason he was exempt from my stranger meeting challenge.
-However, he did, in a vicarious way, introduce me to man I never knew.
+We were very familiar with each other, and for that reason, he was exempt from my stranger meeting challenge.
+However, he did, in a vicarious way, introduce me to a man I never knew.

 So there I was.
 Relaxing and mentally preparing for the list of things I had to get done that day.
 It was a moment of peace as I found a calm zone, reviewing notes for the day on my iPad.
-Sitting in the only chair at front of the gym the space was wholly mine.
-Lost in thought I was when Chris’ voice merged into my thoughts.
+Sitting in the only chair in front of the gym space was wholly mine.
+Lost in thought I was when Chris’s voice merged into my thoughts.
 In signature form, and with his uniquely calm and vibrant accent, he was giving boxing council to one of the club’s patrons.
 With ring fighting a sport so far from my camp, I was taken in.
-Like a fly in a spider’s web I felt trapped to hear their word.
-Their volume and enthusiasm was just that overwhelming.
+Like a fly in a spider’s web, I felt trapped to hear their word.
+Their volume and enthusiasm were just that overwhelming.
 So I respectfully listened.
-Perhaps there were hints I could adapt into my training, yet the talk was not about exercise, it was about psychology and strategy.
+Perhaps there were hints I could adapt to my training, yet the talk was not about exercise, it was about psychology and strategy.
 I was fascinated.

-What struck me at first was the mass and intensity of Chris’ boxing friend.
-The guy was in incredible condition, and as he focused on absorbing Chris’ input, I could not help but to profile.
-Thinking that if I approached him, I would definitely get a story on the world of prize fighting.
+What struck me at first was the mass and intensity of Chris’s boxing friend.
+The guy was in incredible condition, and as he focused on absorbing Chris’ input, I could not help but profile.
+Thinking that if I approached him, I would definitely get a story on the world of prizefighting.